 The agrarian change working group invites you to submit proposals for individual papers, and thematic panels.
 In this spirit we welcome contributions on the following themes.

 - The role of the state in processes of globalisation of agriculture and food, agrarian and agricultural policies of developing countries

-- Power and inequality in agrarian systems, social differentiation, accumulation from below and above, class formation
+- Power and inequality in agrarian systems, class formation and social differentiation, accumulation from below and above

 - Labour and social mobilisation, class struggles in the countryside

-- Rural social movements and transnational agrarian movements, alternative networks and politics (food sovereignty, peasant autonomy, etc.)
+- Rural social movements and transnational agrarian movements, alternative networks and politics (food sovereignty, peasant and indigenous autonomy, etc.)

-- Theoretical discussions on the nature and relevance (or not) of peasant farming and politics in the context of globalisation and recent struggles from below
+- Theoretical discussions on the nature and relevance (or not) of peasant farming and politics in the context of globalisation and expansion of extractive industries

 - The contested production of food, control over food, food production systems

 - Private-led quality standards, certification, social and sustainability standards,